dotxyteam/LookAndFeelMetalizer/README.md

 To run:
 - either double-click on the jar file (OS-dependant)
-- or run this command: java -jar <the-jar-file>
+- or run this command: java -jar TheDownloadedJarFile

 By default it will:
 - open the theme selection dialog